Cardiovascular Disease

 Coronary heart disease is the most common type of heart disease and cause of heart attacks.
 The disease is caused by plaque building up along the inner walls of the arteries of the heart, which narrows the arteries and reduces blood flow to the heart.

-In 2021/22, 7,797 people (all ages) in the Blackpool ICB sub-location (formerly NHS Blackpool CCG) were identified as living with coronary heart disease (CHD).1 This equates to 4.4%, which is significantly higher than the England average (3.0%).
+In 2023/24, 7,727 people (all ages) in the Blackpool ICB sub-location (formerly NHS Blackpool CCG) were identified as living with coronary heart disease (CHD).1 This equates to 4.3%, which is significantly higher than the England average (3.0%) and the trend shows no change.
 It is estimated that this accounts for only 70% of the total population in Blackpool living with CHD and there are likely to be approximately 3,350 people with undiagnosed CHD.2

 Blackpool's sub-location is shown as a purple marker in figure 1, with all other sub-locations across England shown in blue.
-Blackpool has the sixth highest rate of CHD in England.
+Blackpool is in the 10% of sub-locations with the highest rate in England.

 Stroke is the loss of brain function due to a disturbance in the blood supply to the brain.
 Risk factors for stroke include old age, high blood pressure, previous stroke or transient ischemic attack (TIA), diabetes, high cholesterol, tobacco smoking and atrial fibrillation.
 High blood pressure is the most important modifiable risk factor of stroke.
 There is evidence that appropriate diagnosis and management can improve outcomes.

-Figure 2: stroke and ischaemic attack prevalence funnel plot analysis at sub-location level (2021/22 QOF)
+Figure 2: stroke or transient ischaemic attack prevalence funnel plot analysis at sub-location level (2023/24 QOF)

 Source: Cardiovascular Disease - OHID